 Copy number variants are now being identified using RobustCNV, a new algorithm developed at the Center for Cancer Genome Discovery (CCGD).

 Design, mix, and match any genomic region in a custom baitset – targeted panels, exome+, translocations, promoters, enhancers.
 CCGD will take care of it.

-Read about our one-day symposium, Genomic Approaches towards Precision Cancer Medicine, held January 29, 2016, in Dana-Farber's Jimmy Fund Auditorium, Boston, MA
+Read about our one-day symposium, Genomic Approaches towards Precision Cancer Medicine, to be held March 3, 2017, in Dana-Farber's Jimmy Fund Auditorium, Boston, MA

 Meet Our Directors, Staff, Bioinformatics Team, and Faculty